GiantSpaceRobot/tsRNAsearch/README.md

 #### Parameters
 * -h *Print the usage and options information*
 * -g *Analyse datasets against 'human' or 'mouse'? {default: human}*
-* -d *Directory containing the files for analysis.
+* -d *Directory containing the files for analysis (file formats: FASTQ or gzipped FASTQ).
 Directory should have no other contents.*
 * -o *Output directory for the results and log files*
 * -e *Optional (but recommended) CSV file containing file names and file groups (see examples in additional-files/)*
 * -t *Number of threads to use {default is to calculate the number of processors and use 75%}*